turbodupp/linuxlaptop/README.md

 IMPORTANT: To enable s3 sleep you need to flash your BIOS to a newer version.
 Unsure the specific version at this point, but as of 15.
 SEP.
 2019 the newest BIOS was able to do s3 sleep no problem.

-Only thing you have to change is sleep settings in bios, change from windows to other/linux
+Only thing you have to change is <b> sleep settings in bios, change from windows to other/linux </b>

 <a name="franz"/>